 Consequences for other individuals engaging in prohibited acts of bullying may include, but not be limited to, exclusion from charter school property and events.

-.
-The charter school will act to investigate all complaints of bullying reported to the charter school and will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor, or other employee of the charter school who is found to have violated this policy.
+J. The charter school will act to investigate all complaints of bullying reported to the charter school and will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor, or other employee of the charter school who is found to have violated this policy.

 III.
 DEFINITIONS